-The troubleshooting steps from below will help you address the errors that may occur during the Discord installation process, so that in the end you can once more successfully use your favorite online chatting software.
+The troubleshooting steps from below will help you address the errors that may occur during the Discord installation process so that in the end you can once more successfully use your favourite online chatting software.

 Discord might stop running without any apparent reasons, though usually the problems are related to corrupted files.
 A Windows 10 update can mess things up or a new program installed on your computer can interfere with internal Discord packages.

 Usually, when Discord cannot be used, users decide to reinstall the software.
 Well, if you try to do that you will most likely notice that the installation process will fail.
 And that can be fixed by following the next steps.

 How do I fix Discord install issues in Windows 10?